jazozaya/great-gatsby/src/markdown/advanced/reflowingSolderPaste.md

 1. Clamp your board on the heated bed.
 1. Enter **Heat** > **Manual** mode.
 1. Set the temperature to the *soak temperature*.
-Hold for 1-2 minutes to allow heat distribution
+1. Hold for 1-2 minutes to let the whole board reach the temperature.
 1. Set the temperature to the *peak temperature*.
 1. Observe the solder paste closely.
 1. As soon as the last pad finishes reflowing, hit **STOP** to start cooling the board.